BoltzExchange/boltz-backend/docs/api.md

         - `maximalZeroConf`: the maximal amounts that will be accepted as 0-confirmation by Boltz
     - `fees`: is a JSON object that has two different kinds of fees:
         - `percentage`: the configured percentage fee that is charged by Boltz
         - `minerFees`: are the miner fees that can be expected when locking up or claiming funds.
-These values are denominated in `sat/vbyte` and just estimations that are not actually enforced
+These values are absolute and denominated in satoshis or litoshis and just estimations that are not actually enforced

 **Examples:**